-This review contains spoilers from the two-part premiere of
+This review contains spoilers from the two-part premiere of Mr. Robot Season Two.

 It strains against the child’s cries, the scripture’s words, but the song’s anachronism is unmistakable.
 After the assassination of Gideon Goddard by a self-styled patriot in a blood-red bar, the tune carries us into Joanna Wellick’s kitchen—music box, baby monitor, unknown caller—and thence into Elliot Alderson’s church circle, where the day’s passage promises a new heaven and a new earth.
 The sentimental ballad, “Till We Meet Again,” became popular in the closing stages of the First World War, offering reunification, now and in the next life, to those separated by conflict: “And the smile will erase the tear blighting trace/When we meet in the after awhile.”
 In Mr. Robot, of course, romantic notions gain no purchase; even its depictions of sex tend toward the sadomasochistic, the exquisite pleasures of pain.
 For writer, director and series creator Sam Esmail, the song is unsettling, its assurances muffled by intimations of apocalypse.
 Now that the revolution’s begun, the after awhile’s already here.